What is TEDxAtlanta?

 Are media passes offered?

-Are tickets reserved seating or general assembly?
+Are tickets reserved seating or general admission?

 Please sign up for updates to be the first to receive an email alert when tickets for upcoming events, including the annual flagship event in March, go on sale.